 and follow the consent screen.
 Once you seen the green check mark showing successful authentication, click Save

-From within SGNL you can configure any change in the graph to trigger actions that are directed to downstream systems.
+.From within SGNL you can configure any change in the graph to trigger actions that are directed to downstream systems.
 For general documentation on how to configure Triggers and Rules that match your use-case, refer to our CAEP Hub documentation.
 In an example scenario, you may want to trigger an GCP Session Revocation event when an end-user ServiceNow Change Request is closed — as they should no longer have access to GCP since the request they were working on is no longer active.
 To complete this example integration, we assume someone has already configured ServiceNow ITSM as a System of Record in SGNL:

 active

-is equal to “false” - Save the Trigger
+is equal to “false”method

 That’s it.
 Once you’ve finished configuring your rule, the next time a User’s change request is closed in ServiceNow, SGNL will revoke their session in GCP.